effani/getting-and-cleaning-data-project/README.md

 ## Files included in this repo:
 1. README.md - this file
-2. run_analysis.R - code to import, tidy, and summarize the data
+2. run_analysis.R - code to import, tidy, and summarize the data, and then write the output to data_summary.txt
 3. CodeBook.md - file describing variables in the final tidy dataset
+4. data_summary.txt - output of run_analysis.R